Cheukting/knn_recommender/README.md

 Get the full data set from [MovieLens Datasets](https://grouplens.org/datasets/movielens/latest/) and put the `movies.csv` and `ratings.csv` in this repo.

+## Complete the exercises

+Find all the `TODO` comments in `knn_recommender.py` and finish the missing pieces in the code.
+The finished version is in the [finished branch](https://github.com/Cheukting/knn_recommender/tree/finished)

 ## Run in CLI

 Run the `knn_recommender.py` with the following optional options: